-Joanne provides expert witness services for police and prison custody cases and has provided her expertise for civil, criminal and coroner court cases.
-Safer custody is a common framework of understanding for all aspects of criminal justice system, custody situations, covering from the point of stop & search, arrest, police custody, court custody, prison custody, and all transport in between.
+Joanne provides expert witness services for police and prison custody cases, and all use of force incidents, and has provided her expertise for discipline, civil, criminal and coroner court cases.
+Safer custody is a common framework of understanding for all aspects of the criminal justice system, custody situations, covering from the point of initial encounter, stop & search, arrest, police custody, court custody, prison custody, and all transport in between.
 Preventing death or injury from suicide, self-harm, restraints, or underlying medical conditions.

 She trained officers for over 17 years for custody related duties including suicide prevention, staff performance assessments, custody risk assessments, building risk assessments, use of force in custody.

-Her cases involve working with legal teams from the UK and Ireland and cover topics inclusive of: suicide & self-harm, ligature assessments, mental health provision within custody and mental health units; assaults on staff; injuries to prisoners; prisoner on prisoner assaults; use of handcuffs, taser, CS, spit hoods and emergency response belts; breach of PACE.
+Her cases involve working with legal teams from the UK and Ireland and cover topics inclusive of: suicide & self-harm, ligature assessments, mental health provision within custody and mental health units; assaults on staff; injuries to prisoners; prisoner on prisoner assaults; use of handcuffs, taser, CS, spit hoods and emergency response belts; breach of PACE; bail; vulnerability risk assessments.

 She also provides services concerning the management of challenging behaviour and use of force in the education sector.
-Over the last 5 years she has trained several thousand school staff for managing challenging behaviour and the safeguarding issues connected.
-She has acted on cases where staff have been injured or children injured.
+Over the last 7 years she has trained several thousand school staff for managing challenging behaviour and the safeguarding issues connected.
+She has acted for cases where staff have been injured or children injured.

 She has acted as an advisor and participated as a panel expert with the BBC Radio 4 File on Four programme on challenging behaviour in schools, and BBC Radio 5 Live investigations concerning inappropriate restraints.